VBAndCs/sVB-Small-Visual-Basic/Readme.md

  * The scope (local or global var).
  * The definition signature (Type, Property, Dynamic Property, Event, Method Parameters).
  * If the token is a `variable`, a `sub` or a `function`, it will be shown as a link, so, you can click it to go to its definition line.
 If the token it the name of the form or a control on it, clicking the link will select the form or the control on the form designer.
 * The documentation includes a summery, and info about parameters and return value.
 You can add a summery for user defined types by adding one or more comment lines above the var, sub, or function definitions.
 You can also add one more comment line at the end of the definition line.
-For subs and functions, you can add the additional summery line after the opining parans if you split the params over multi lines which also allows you to add a comment for each parameter to be used as a documentation.
-For Functions, the comment placed after the closing parans will be used as the documentation info for the return value.
+For subs and functions, you can add the additional summery line after the opening params if you split the params over multi lines which also allows you to add a comment for each parameter to be used as a documentation.
+For Functions, the comment placed after the closing params will be used as the documentation info for the return value.
 For subs, it will be considered an additional line of the summery.
 Ex:
 ```VB
 XPos = 1   ' the horizontal position